adellasiega/Intro_ML/README.md

 Hello world!
 This is the repository for the python laboratories delivered during the course _Introduction to Machine Learning_ @ University of Trieste.

-These notebooks are written by me, there might be errors and typos.
+These notebooks are maintained by me, there might be errors and typos.
 Feel free to reach out if you need any clarification.

 Alessandro Della Siega
 alessandro.dellasiega@studenti.units.it